 Teams who finish in the top half in their division (or who win a playoff match, or who finish with a .500 winning percentage or better in their preliminary round matches) also gain eligibility to attend the annual International History Bowl European Championships at the end of the school year.
 If we have have 5 teams in a division, then the top 3 would qualify (i.e. we round up).

 The History Bowl is a team history quiz competition played over four quarters in each match.
 Download the sample high school or middle school History Bowl packet to see how a game progresses!
 Note that middle school games have slightly fewer questions in the 1st and 3rd quarters.
 Students each have a buzzer and on tossup questions (i.e. questions that are short paragraphs in length moving from harder to easier clues as they are read aloud), attempt to be the first student to ring in and answer correctly.
 Students may ring in at any point in the question – they are encouraged to interrupt the moderator to do so.
-After they ring in (which locks out any other student from answering), they give their answer.
-If they are correct, they get then points.
+After they ring in, which locks out any other student from answering, they give their answer.
+If they are correct, they get the points.
 If incorrect, neither they nor their team members can buzz again on the question.
 There are no negative points for any incorrect answers at any point in the Bowl.
 On bonus questions and 60 second round questions, students consult with their teammates to arrive at an answer – buzzers are not used for these questions.

 The team with the most points at the end of the game wins; tiebreak questions are always played if the times are tied after regulation.